Samuel Alito: Flag display controversy

-On January 17, 2021, an upside-down American flag was flown outside Alito's residence in Alexandria, Virginia.
-The upside-down flag, traditionally a signal of distress, was displayed by supporters of former president Donald Trump during the January 6 Capitol attack and by members of the Stop the Steal movement, an attempt to overturn the 2020 presidential election.
+On January 17, 2021, an upside-down American flag was flown outside Alito's residence in Fairfax County, Virginia.
+The upside-down flag, traditionally a signal of distress, had been displayed a week earlier by supporters of President Donald Trump during the January 6 Capitol attack and by members of the Stop the Steal movement seeking to overturn the 2020 election results.
 In the summer of 2023, the Pine Tree Flag was flown at Alito's beach house on Long Beach Island in New Jersey.
 It was one of the flags used during the American Revolution, and has been used by Christian nationalists; it was also carried during the Capitol attack.
 The flag displays, reported by The New York Times, caused controversy, including questions about judicial impartiality.
 During the flag's presence, the Supreme Court was considering the appeal in United States v.
 Fischer (2023), a case involving the January 6 Capitol attack.